 - Eliminate or reduce Saturday service: Eliminating Saturday service would save \$143,000 and \$25,000 from fixed route and DAR service, respectively.
 It should be noted that these cost savings would be reduced by lost fare revenue for the trips no longer being served.
-Based on 2011/2012 data, the loss of fare revenue is estimated to be approximately \$25,000 annually. - Reduce weekday hours of operations: This modification would save an estimated \$86/fixed route bus hour eliminated and an estimated \$74/hour of DAR service eliminated. - Options for this modification include, but are not limited to, the following: - Eliminate midday service (10 a.m.
-2 p.m.)
-[Estimated savings: \$200,000] - Increase headways during non-peak periods (10 a.m.
+Based on 2011/2012 data, the loss of fare revenue is estimated to be approximately \$25,000 annually. - Reduce weekday hours of operations: This modification would save an estimated \$86/fixed route bus hour eliminated and an estimated \$74/hour of DAR service eliminated. - Options for this modification include, but are not limited to, the following: - Eliminate four hours of service [Estimated savings: \$200,000] - Increase headways during non-peak periods (10 a.m.
 12 p.m., 12 2 p.m., etc.) [Estimated savings: \$70,000] - Eliminate service on Routes 3 and 5: This modification would save \$285,000 and \$28,000 on weekdays and Saturdays, respectively.
 DAR service is only required to be provided within 3⁄4 mile of fixed route service so this type of service reduction would reduce DAR service as well.
 However, if BTS provided extended service to this area based on existing protocols, some of the savings would be reduced.
 Fare revenue from the fixed route service would also be reduced by approximately \$56,000, assuming no riders travel to board a different route. - Eliminate or reduce extended service program: BTS serves a number of users through the extended service program.
-While an important service to those that use it, the extended service program could be temporarily eliminated or reduced while maintaining service through fixed route and DAR options.
+While an important service to those that use it, the extended service program could be temporarily eliminated or reduced while maintaining service through fixed route and DAR options. - Dial-A-Ride Service for disabled passengers only: BTS currently provides DAR service for senior citizens, which provides an amenity to the senior community but is not required by federal transit guidelines.
+The outcome of eliminating this service is estimated to be the reduction of DAR buses from the current active fleet of 3 to 2, potentially reducing hourly DAR costs from \$74 to approximately \$50.